IronShield-Tech/IronShield/HIRING.md

 ---

 ### IronShield is the moat no one else is building.
-If this reads more like your ideal peer group than a job post—**reach out**.
+If this reads more like your ideal peer group than a job post, **reach out**.